PaulOfili/personal-site/content/posts/tic-tac-toe-game/index.md

 +++
-title = "What is Hugo"
-date = "2019-08-03"
+title = "Tic-Tac-Toe Implementation with JavaScript" date = "2019-09-01"
 +++

-Hugo is an open-source project and lives by the work of its contributors.
-There are plenty of open issues, and we need your help to make Hugo even more awesome.
-You don't need to be a Go guru to contribute to the project's development.
+Here I model the tic-tac-toe with the multiplayer and AI mode all in JavaScript.
+The minimax algorithm was used in the AI ability to predict the path to take to attain optimum outcome.
+Let's jump in.

 <!--more-->